ornicar/scalatra/README.markdown

 ## Filters

-Before filters are evaluated before each request within the same context as the routes.
+Before filters are evaluated before each request within the same context as the routes.  `beforeAll` runs before all routes.  `beforeSome` takes the same matchers as a standard route.

-    before {
+    beforeAll {
       // Default all responses to text/html
       contentType = "text/html"
     }

+    beforeSome("/protected/*") {
+      if (!isAuthenticated) halt(403, "Scram!")
+    }

-After filters are evaluated after each request, but before the action result is rendered, within the same context as the routes.
+After filters are evaluated after each request, but before the action result is rendered, within the same context as the routes.  `afterAll` runs after all routes.  `afterSome` takes the same matchers as a standard route.

-    after {
+    afterAll {
       if (response.status >= 500)
         println("OMG!
 ONOZ!")
+    }

+    afterSome("/protected/*") {
+      log.info(session("username")+" was here"):w

     }

 ## Halting